 What types of criminal proceedings are possible for a US president?
 What types of secrets can they keep?
-Who can they fire and who can they pardon?
+Who can they fire, and who can they pardon?
 Maria Armoudian spoke with Heidi Kitrosser and Eric M. Freedman about the historical context around the current legal situation facing Donald Trump’s presidency.

-This interview was originally aired on the Scholars’ Circle.
-To access our archive of episodes and download this interview click here.
+This interview originally aired on the Scholars’ Circle.
+To access our archive of episodes and download this interview, click here.